xbabalov/podman-desktop/website/docs/kubernetes/configuring-editing-kube-object.md

 - Configure the following Kubernetes objects:
   - `Node`: Use this object to set up a node on which the necessary pods can run within a kubernetes cluster.
   - `Deployment`: Use this object to create necessary pods for execution and scale the number of pods.
+  - `Pod`: Use this object to create a set of one or more containers with shared storage and network resources.
   - `Service`: Use this object to expose your application to users and define policies for application access.
   - `Ingress`: Use this object to define routing rules and manage user access to the services running in a Kubernetes cluster.
   - `PersistentVolumeClaim`: Use this object to request `PersistentVolume` resources for storage and define volume access modes within your Kubernetes cluster.
-  - `ConfigMap`: Use this object to to define non-sensitive configuration data for initializing or executing your application.
+  - `ConfigMap`: Use this object to define non-sensitive configuration data for initializing or executing your application.
   - `Secret`: Use this object to store and manage sensitive data, such as passwords, OAuth tokens, and SSH keys for your application.
+  - `CronJob`: Use this object to run a job, such as backup and report generation periodically on a given schedule.
 - View and analyze real-time information about the connection status of the resources configured within the cluster.
 - View the dashboard for analyzing object metrics and reading Kubernetes articles and blog posts.
 - Get resource details using the _Summary_ and _Inspect_ tabs.